ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 {{query-response}} explicitly defines a way to carry an Entity Attestation Token in a QueryResponse.

-As discussed in {{attestation}}, the content of Evidence is opaque to the TEEP architecture, but the content of Attestation Results is not, where Attestation Results flow between a Verifier and a TAM (as the Relying Party).
-Although Attestation Results required by a TAM are separable from the TEEP protocol per se, this section is included as part of the requirements for building a compliant TAM that uses EATs for Attestation Results.
+As noted in {{attestation}}, Evidence is opaque to the TAM, while Attestation Results are processed by the TAM in its role as the Relying Party.
+Although Attestation Results required by a TAM are logically separate from the TEEP protocol, this section defines requirements for building a compliant TAM that uses EATs for Attestation Results.

 Section 6 of {{RFC9711}} defines the requirement for Entity Attestation Token profiles.
 This section defines an EAT profile